hamburger

 Rajiv Gandhi Khel Ratna Award 2022: Winners List, Major Dhyan Chand Khel Ratna Award

-Updated on: February 17th, 2023
+Updated on: November 14th, 2023

 The Major Dhyan Chand Khel Ratna Award, previously called the Rajiv Gandhi Khel Ratna Award in Sports and Games, is India’s highest athletic honour.
 The Ministry of Youth Affairs and Sports grants it annually to honour and reward outstanding athletic achievement.
-The Rajiv Gandhi Khel Ratna Award was recently presented to 12 athletes in recognition of their extraordinary and most impressive athletic achievements over the course of the past four years.
+The Rajiv Gandhi Khel Ratna Award is presented 12 athletes in recognition of their extraordinary and most impressive athletic achievements over the course of the past four years.

-At a ceremony held on November 13, 2021, at the Rashtrapati Bhavan’s Darbar Hall, the President of India honoured notable athletes (Olympians and Paralympians) from various sports categories with this award.
-The Rajiv Gandhi Khel Ratna award consists of a cash prize of Rs.
+The Rajiv Gandhi Khel Ratna Award, now known as the Major Dhyan Chand Khel Ratna Award consists of a cash prize of Rs.
 25 lakhs, a medal, and a certificate.
 Learn everything you need to know about the Major Dhyan Chand Khel Ratna Award here, along with the winners’ list, eligibility, nominations, etc.

 Rajiv Gandhi Khel Ratna Award